DDnK-dev/apm-instrumentaion-operator/docs/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>envVars defines the environment variables to inject
+<p>EnvVars defines the environment variables to inject.
-If there is already an env var with the same name, it will be skipped</p>
+If there is already an env var with the same name, it will be skipped.</p>
 </td>
 </tr>
 <tr>